 Web Scraper (Extracting content from URLs)

-Each file type has particular settings that show up after you pick it.
+Each file type has individual settings that show up after you select it.
 For example:

-Excel (XLSX): You'll need to pick the file to upload and set the "Range"—that is, the sheet and the range of cells the AI should read (ex: "Planilha1!A1:Z100").
-It's not possible to read all sheets at once.
+Excel (XLSX): You’ll need to pick the file to upload and the “Range”, meaning the tab and cell range the AI should read (ex: “Sheet1!A1:Z100”).
+You can’t read all tabs at once.

-Audio: Besides the file, you can pick the transcription AI you want (ex: Deepgram, OpenAI Audio, AssemblyAI) and the audio language.
+Audio: Besides the file, you can choose the transcription AI you want (ex: Deepgram, OpenAI Audio, AssemblyAI) and pick the audio language.

-Google Sheets: You add it through the sheet's URL, which has to have public access or be shared with the Tess AI user.
+Google Sheets: You add it by using the spreadsheet URL, which needs to be set to public access or access for the Tess AI user.

-Most settings have an information icon ("i") next to them, which gives you a short explanation about what it does.
+Most settings have an information icon (“i”) next to them that gives you a short explanation about what it does.

-One of the most important settings in Tess AI when working with documents is the "Context Mode".
-This option, usually not available on other AI platforms, lets you decide how the AI will process and interact with your document’s content.
-Before breaking down the modes, it’s key to understand what a "Context Window" is.
+One of the most important settings in Tess AI when dealing with documents is the “Context Mode”.
+This option, which usually isn’t available in other AI platforms, lets you define how the AI is going to process and interact with your document’s content.
+Before we go into the different modes, it’s key to understand the idea of a “Context Window”.

-Understanding the Context Window: Every AI has a "context window", which is the maximum amount of info (measured in "tokens"—little pieces of text, not necessarily characters or whole words) it can handle and "remember" at once during a conversation or analysis.
-If the info goes beyond this window, the AI might start to "forget" the older parts.
-Newer AI models usually have bigger context windows.
-Tess shows this info for each available model.
+Understanding the Context Window: Every AI has a "context window", which is the maximum amount of information (measured in "tokens" – small pieces of text, not necessarily full words or individual characters) it can process and "remember" at once during a conversation or analysis.
+If the amount of information goes over this window, the AI might start "forgetting" the oldest parts.
+Newer AI models tend to have bigger context windows.
+Tess shows this info for every available model.

 There are two main context modes in Tess AI: